cleyrolsc/100-days-of-swiftui/README.md

 - [x] Day 5 - Checking conditions with if statements, if/else if/else for multiple conditions, switch statements and ternary operator
 - [x] Day 6 - For loops, while loops, break and continue, summary of conditional and loops, and checkpoint 3 (FizzBuzz exercise)
 - [x] Day 7 - Functions, returning single value and multiple values, custom parameter labels
+- [x] Day 8 - Default values for parameters, error handling in functions, functions summary, and checkpoint 4
 - [ ] ...
 - [ ] Day 100 - The Final Day!